noboevbo/ehpi_action_recognition/README.md

 python ehpi_action_recognition/run_ehpi.py
 ```
 I haven't adapted the whole thing to the command line yet, changes can be made in the code.
 Examples for training and evaluation can be found in the files "train_ehpi.py" and "evaluate_ehpi.py".

+## Configuration Options

+There are some configuration options available in run_ehpi.py:

+- image_size = ImageSize(width=640, height=360): The image size to be used.
+Higher resolutions usually help Yolo to detect objects.
+- camera_number = 0: The webcam id
+- fps = 30: FPS which should be used for the input source (webcam or image folder)
+- buffer_size = 20: The size of the action buffer, in this project not really used, just the detected humans from frame n-1.
+- action_names = [Action.IDLE.name, Action.WALK.name, Action.WAVE.name]: The corresponding names to the action class vector outputed by the action recognition network.
+Need to be updated when you train your own models with different action classes.
+- use_action_recognition = True: Turns the action recognition on / off
+- use_quick_n_dirty = False: If set to true it deactivates the object recognition completly after a human skeleton has been found.
+Continues to track this skeleton but won't recognize new humans.
+Improves the performance by a huge margin.

+## Known Bugs
+- The code runs on Windows, but there is somewhere a bug, so the whole thing runs on our system with only 10-30% of the FPS on Linux (Ubuntu 18.04).
+- When use_quick_n_dirty is set to zero there's sometimes a merge bug where a person gets to skeletons assigned.

 # Reconstruct paper results
 This repository contains code for our (submitted, as of 23.04.2019) publication on ITSC 2019 and ITS Journal Special Issue ITSC 2018.
 As the EHPI publication is not yet published and citable, we have used an LSTM approach for action recognition for the ITS Journal publication, which is based on the normalized EHPI inputs.
 We want to ensure that the results can be reproduced from our papers.
 Therefore, we provide our training and evaluation code in this repository.
 The results in our papers are reported as mean values from five training sessions with different seeds.
 As seeds we use 0, 104, 123, 142 and 200.
 We use fixed values so that the results are 100% reproducible, seeds 142 and 200 are randomly selected, 0 and 123 are seeds often used in other work and 104 is our office room number.